 To this end, the research projects takes a broader perspective by looking at (dis)continuities between political orders established under rebel rule and post-war state formation.
 It investigates the social fabric of legitimacy in areas under rebel control during conflict and analyses how it relates to state formation in the post-conflict phase.
 Based on a political anthropology of governance and state practices in three different countries (South Sudan, Côte d’Ivoire and Angola), this project provides empirical and theoretical insights into state formation in Africa as well as into domination and legitimacy.
 It also links to current policy debates on statebuilding and peacebuilding in fragile contexts.

 Civil wars do not only destroy existing political orders.
 They contribute to shaping new ones, and thereby play a crucial role in dynamics of state formation.
-This 2-year research project, conducted by a consortium of five research institutions in Switzerland and Africa, researched and analyzed the social construction of order and legitimacy during and after violent conflict.
-It focused on political orders put in place by armed groups, their strategies to legitimize their (violent) action as well as their claim to power, and on the extent to which they strive and manage to institutionalize their military power and transform it into political domination.
-Drawing on case studies in Angola, Côte d’Ivoire and South Sudan, it showed how international aid agencies impact on the legitimacy of armed groups and state actors, how strategies of legitimization are central to understanding the politics of armed groups and their relation to the state, and how continuities between war and peace, especially in key sectors such as security forces, need to be taken into account in any effort at establishing long-term peace and stability.
+This working paper is based on a 2-year research project funded by the Swiss Network of International Studies and conducted by a consortium of five research institutions in Switzerland and Africa.
+It reflects on the social construction of order and legitimacy during and after violent conflict by focusing on political orders put in place by armed groups, their strategies to legitimize their (violent) action as well as their claim to power, and on the extent to which they strive and manage to institutionalize their military power and transform it into political domination.
+Drawing on case studies in Angola, Côte d’Ivoire and South Sudan, it shows how strategies of legitimization are central to understanding the politics of armed groups and their relation to the state, how international aid agencies impact on the legitimacy of armed groups and state actors, and how continuities between war and peace, especially in key sectors such as security forces, need to be taken into account in any effort at establishing long-term peace and stability.

 University of Geneva